cqr/pop-up-archive/README.md

 All that should be required is running `guard` in the project root.
 You can also just run `rake`.

 We have the project on Travis-CI.
 If you submit a pull request, I assume it should check on that.
 I don't know.

+### Copyright & License

+The Pop Up Archive software is released under the [Affero GNU General Public License](http://www.gnu.org/licenses/agpl.html).

+Copyright (c) 2013 The Public Radio Exchange, www.prx.org

+This program is free software: you can redistribute it and/or modify it under the terms of the Affero GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the Affero GNU General Public License for more details.

+You should have received a copy of the Affero GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.